sjsu-library/unionist/_items/unionist--image-0080.md

 relatedText: unionist--text-0354
 relatedTextIssue: 1834-04-10 p.03.54
 filename:
-caption: Most magazines and newspapers of the day, including <em>The Unionist</em>
-  included poetry as a regular - and popular - feature.
-This image of Lord Byron clearly played with the readers of the enormously popular <em>Godey's Lady Book</em>.
+caption: Most magazines and newspapers of the day (including <em>The Unionist</em>) incorporated poetry as a regular - and popular - feature.
+This image of Lord Byron clearly struck a romantic chord with the readers of the enormously popular <em>Godey's Lady Book</em>.
 order: '491'
 layout: items_item
 collection: items